fishcus/KAP-manual/en/integration/obiee_12c.en.md

 ## Integration with OBIEE

-OBIEE is Oracle's BI product that provides complete BI capabilities, including interactive dashboards, full-featured proactive intelligence and alerts, enterprise and financial reporting, real-time predictive intelligence, and offline analysis.
+Oracle Business Intelligence Enterprise Edition (OBIEE) is Oracle's BI product that provides complete BI capabilities, including interactive dashboards, full-featured proactive intelligence and alerts, enterprise and financial reporting, real-time predictive intelligence, and offline analysis.
 This article walks you through the steps to connect to Kyligence Enterprise using OBIEE.

 ### Prerequisite
 - Kyligence Enterprise version is higher than 3.0